reinator/tutorial_metabarcoding/_pages/conda_setup.md

 (eukaryotic_genome_assembly) user@bash:~$
 ```

-Now you are set to go :)
+Now you are set to go :wink:

 PS: every time you reopen the terminal, you will be at your `base` environment.
 To move back to our course environment, just run `conda activate eukaryotic_genome_assembly` again.